EMOS/ MOS – European Master in Official Statistics

 These information are for MOS students 2015-2019.

-Starting from September 2020 will be open the NEW Economic Data Analysis programme (EDA), with the specialization Master in Official Statistics.
+Starting from September 2020 will be open the NEW Economic Data Analysis program (EDA), with the specialization Master in Official Statistics.

 Newly accredited with EMOS label (European Master in Official Statistics), awarded by the European Statistical System Committee (ESSC) only to programs which fulfil strict requirements and offer high-quality education.

-The graduates of this programme will obtain two diplomas in parallel: the diploma issued by the University of Economics, Prague and the EMOS diploma supported by Eurostat.
+The graduates of this program will obtain two diplomas in parallel: the diploma issued by the University of Economics, Prague and the EMOS diploma supported by Eurostat.

 The European Master in Official Statistics (EMOS/ MOS) provides students with an advanced training in specific themes of statistics in general or official statistics.